NHSDigital/nhs-app-api/android/README.md

 The Fido client library is pulled in from a maven repository hosted within Azure Artifacts.
 If you get access denied errors ensure you have followed the [instructions to setup maven artifacts development access](https://confluence.service.nhs.uk/display/NO/Tech+and+Tooling+-+Azure+DevOps+-+Maven+Artifacts).

+## Development Debug Keystore

+In order to build the app, access to a common debug keystore is required.
+The following files should be copied across by the project build files.
+If they do not exist, copy manually from keybase:

+* `~/.nhsonline/secrets/android-debug-store-file`
+* `~/.nhsonline/secrets/android-development.gradle`

 ## Running in Emulator

 The emulator uses the IP address 10.0.2.2 to access the host machine.
 To support this a DNS entry `android.local.bitraft.io` has been created pointing at 10.0.0.2.